EBISPOT/PEGASUS/peg-standard/docs/home.md

 - Which gene does that variant influence?
 - And how does that gene’s altered activity contribute to disease?

-### Why Predicted Effector Genes matter:
+### Why Predicted Effector Effector Genes matter:

 - Variant → Phenotype: GWAS tells us that certain variants are statistically associated with a trait at the population level.
 But statistics alone don’t prove how the variant causes the phenotype.

 - Gene → Phenotype: Experimental studies (e.g., in model organisms, cell lines, or small patient cohorts) can show that altering a gene changes the phenotype.
 This is stronger biological evidence, but often limited in scale.

-When combined: Connecting a causal variant to its effector gene, and that gene to the phenotype, within a single table that integrates diverse lines of evidence and results from complex analyses, transforms population-level statistical signals into a mechanistic explanation of disease.
-Because genes and their products are often the direct targets of drugs and therapies, they provide the essential bridge for translating genetic discoveries into treatments as well.
+Connecting a causal variant to its effector gene, and that gene to the phenotype, within a single table that integrates diverse lines of evidence and results from complex analyses, transforms population-level statistical signals into a mechanistic explanation of a trait.
+Because genes and their products are often the direct targets of drugs and therapies, they also provide the essential bridge for translating genetic discoveries into treatment.

 ### Why Standardised PEG Reporting Matters

-More information is provided in our prespective paper - [Costanzo et al. 2025](https://rdcu.be/eoqVk)
+Check out our  perspective paper Realizing the promise of genome-wide association studies for effector gene prediction, [Costanzo et al. 2025](https://rdcu.be/eoqVk), for a more detailed explanation, but in brief:

 1. **Diverse evidence and methods**